RitaYujiaWu/Basic-Image-Processing-Application/README.md

 # Basic-Image-Processing-Application
-(this is a project for DSC20 in UCSD)
+(this is a project for DSC20 at UCSD)
+By: Rita Wu, Jasmine Xia

 In this project, we developed a basic image-processing app with five distinct parts including image storage, various image-processing methods, stimulation of a monetized app with inheritance, and implementation of a KNN classifier to predict image labels.